 Another way is to stand the fresh spears upright in a container with 1cm cold water, cover and store it in the refrigerator.

 Simply snap off any woody ends with your forefinger and thumb.
 Alternatively, run a knife along the stalk until it meets less resistance, and then cut the end off at this point.

 Asparagus can be served both raw and cooked – try it fresh in salads and salsas as well as in an endless variety of cooked dishes.

-Asparagus is quick and easy to prepare and cook too – simply snap or trim any woody ends and we’re only minutes away from boosting our vegetable intake in the most delicious way.
+Asparagus is quick and easy to prepare and cook too.
+Simply snap or trim any woody ends and we’re only minutes away from boosting our vegetable intake in the most delicious way.

-Asparagus also suits most cooking methods including grilling, BBQing, stir-fry, microwaving, oven roast, blanching, steaming, boiling, pickling.
+Aussie asparagus also suits most cooking methods including grilling, BBQing, stir-fry, microwaving, oven roast, blanching, steaming, boiling, pickling.